 ABOUT THE BLACK SPRINGS COMMUNITY ASSOCIATION

-The Black Springs Progress Association held its AGM meeting in April 2018 and new executives were vote in and the association had a name change.
-It was moved at the meeting, that the association become an incorporated body, thus giving the community the capacity to benefit from various available grants, therefore enhancing the village infrastructure and promote community spirit.
-Due to the rules of NSW Fair Trading a new name had to be establish, as Black Springs Progress Association had been an incorporate body in the 1980’s and the name could not be used a second time.
+The Black Springs Progress Association held its AGM in April 2018 where a new executive was elected, the association also had a name change.
+It was moved at the meeting, that the association become an incorporated body, thus giving the community the capacity to benefit from various available grants, therefore enhancing the village infrastructure and promoting community spirit.
+Due to the rules of NSW Fair Trading a new name had to be established, as Black Springs Progress Association had been an incorporated body in the 1980’s and the name could not be used a second time.
 The members selected a slight variation on the old name and decided on Black Springs Community Association Inc.

 Under the direction of the new executives and with 50 plus members the Black Springs Community Association Inc is moving forward with exciting plans for the village and wider community.

 A heritage group has been formed within the association, to establish acknowledgment of our past pioneers.

 On 11th May 2019 the Black Springs community celebrated the 200th anniversary of explorer Charles Throsby and his fellow explorers passing through the Black Springs area on their way to Bathurst on 6th May 1819.
 A commemorative plaque and bust of Charles Throsby are now in place recording the first documented exploration through the area.
 Also, a heritage wall has been erected with information depicting our pioneering families and first settlements.
 This information was compiled by local historian Alan Hoolihan along with information from Thora Hogan and Paddy Grady Wozencraft.